chigkim/logic-accessibility/index.md

 ### When pressing control+r, it doesn't speak the status
 It should say on or off status just like how VO now announces mute and solo status when pressing m or s.

+### When toggling Switch controls, VO announces old state
+When pressing vo+space on controls identified as switch (Mute, Solo, Record, Monitor in mixer and inspector), VO announces old state instead of new state.
+The checkboxes in track header don't have this problem.
+It now reports as on off switch instead of checkbox.

 ---